HarryWang355/HarryWang355.github.io/index.md

 ## About Me

-I am currently an MSR student in the Robotics Institute at Carnegie Mellon University advised by Professor [Fernando De la Torre](https://www.cs.cmu.edu/~ftorre/publications.html).
+I am currently an MSR student in the Robotics Institute at Carnegie Mellon University, where I am a member of [the Human Sensing Lab](http://www.humansensing.cs.cmu.edu/) advised by Professor
+[Fernando De la Torre](https://www.cs.cmu.edu/~ftorre/publications.html).
 I graduated from Brown University in 2023 with a Sc.
 B. Honors degree in Applied Math - Computer Science, where I had the privilege to be advised by Professor [James Tompkin](https://jamestompkin.com/).